Water Hydrologic Cycle

-The hydrologic cycle, also known as the water cycle, is the continuous movement of water in the air, on the surface of, and below the Earth.
-This cycle is the exchange of energy which influences climate.
-When water condenses, it releases energy and warms the environment.
-When water evaporates it takes energy from the surrounding environment, dropping temperatures.
-View the water cycle diagram to understand the importance of water to the environment and the steps of the water cycle from beginning to end.
+The water cycle (also called the water hydrologic cycle or the hydrologic cycle) is the continuous movement of water in the air, on the surface of, and below the Earth.
+This cycle is the exchange of energy, which influences the climate.
+When water condenses, it releases energy, warming the environment.
+When water evaporates, it takes energy from the surrounding environment, dropping temperatures.
+Below is the water cycle diagram.

 Condensation